Skip to main content

 Strong signals

 The single biggest factor that affects what you'll actually pay for a VPS is whether it's managed or unmanaged.
-The headline prices on this page can mislead you if you don't understand the difference, because the same hardware can cost $24/m or $103/m depending on whether the host is also handling the operating system for you.
+The headline prices above can mislead you if you don't understand the difference, because the same hardware can cost $24/m or $103/m depending on whether the host is also handling the operating system for you.

 Unmanaged VPS